You know that yoga makes you feel good, but what exactly are the medical benefits behind this and how does it affect your mind and body?

 Lose Weight and Strengthen

-Lets be honest, anything that helps us keep in shape and tone up is welcomed with open arms.
 Yoga, like all exercise can cause you to work up a sweat and get your blood pumping.
 Specifically, power yoga is well known for combining a good work out with stretches, before rewarding you with relaxation.
 This often involves holding more intense poses and a faster flow, which results in burning more fat and building muscle tone.

 We all know that it is healthier to lead an active lifestyle, but why exactly?
 Obesity has been proven to increase the risk of heart disease, diabetes and even cancer.
-So just doing 1 more class a week or practising yoga daily at home can help you and your waist line.
+So just doing one more class a week or practising yoga daily at home can help you and your waist line.

 Reduce Stress and Anxiety

-Most classes also encourage you not to judge yourself compared to others during the class and to focus on your own practice journey.
+Most classes also encourage you not to judge yourself compared to others during the class and to focus on your own journey.
 This is a lovely metaphor that should really be applied to all aspects of life and enhances self-esteem.
 To help continue your relaxation outside the yoga class, and reduce stress and anxiety, listen to our free introduction to relaxation and meditation podcast.

 Relieve Chronic Pain

-Chronic pain affects over 2 in 5 of us and many people find it hard to control even with continuous pain medication.
+Chronic pain affects over two in five of us and many people find it hard to control even with continuous pain medication.
 So you might find it surprising that yoga can help this too.
 This is for three main reasons.
 Pain has been linked to mood and mental health so if yoga is helping to calm and reduce depression, then it can also reduce pain.
-Secondly, yoga calms the autonomic system reducing stress and therefore lowering levels of cortisol- the main stress hormone.
+Secondly, yoga calms the autonomic system reducing stress and therefore lowering levels of cortisol, the main stress hormone.
 Cortisol can cause inflammation if raised for significant periods of time.
 This in turn causes pain.
 Finally, yoga strengthens tendons and muscles around your joints meaning you are more supported and less likely to have pain or further injury.
 Studies have seen patients actually stop some of their pain medication after starting yoga due to such improvements.

 With more and more people struggling to get to sleep with insomnia, there is no better time to start a bedtime yoga routine.
-As we have mentioned above yoga reduces stress levels and calms the mind- also critical for a good nights sleep.
+As we have mentioned above, yoga reduces stress levels and calms the mind, also critical for a good nights sleep.
 So even doing yoga earlier in the day can benefit you at bedtime.
 Gentle poses can be used at night along with good sleep hygiene (yes turning that phone off), to enhance this further, as described by the National Sleep Foundation.

 Improve Memory and Focus